Run for better code

 As programmers we spend a lot of time alone in our heads, even if we work in an open plan office.
 So what’s the work environment like inside your head?
 Is it full of bubblegum and butterflies, or is it a toxic melancholy base camp for the broken-hearted?
 And what would your coworkers say about you, Mr. or Mrs. Grouchy-Pants?
 That is, if they so weren’t terrified?

 Well, running has been demonstrated to increase dopamine and serotonin levels in the brain, so get out there and run.
-Maybe you’ll return to your head and find that it’s been remodelled to resemble Candy Land or something.
-And that’s not just a refactor – it’s a complete rewrite.
+Maybe you’ll return to your head and find that it’s been remodeled to resemble Candy Land or something.
+And that’s not just a refactor - it’s a complete rewrite.

 Run for greater tolerance to stress